dbosak01/reporter/README.md

 ### Example 3: Intermingle Text and Table

-The below example demonstrate intermingling of text and table content.
+The below example demonstrates intermingling of text and table content.
 This functionality is enabled by the ability to append multiple pieces of content to the same report.
 Appending content is useful when you want to create a report with multiple tables, or provide textual analysis of tabular data.